atoffano/KGene2Pheno/README.md

 Clone the repository or download the code files to your local machine.

-Open a terminal or command prompt and navigate to the directory where the code files are located.

 Run the script using the following command:

     python main.py [arguments]